rajankumar9990/SecOps-Assignment/README.md

 - Clone the Repository
 - Open VS Code
 - Open index.html file
-- Click on Go Live Option or if it is not enabled in you VS Code then add it from the extension box.
+- Click on Go Live Option or if it is not enabled in your VS Code then add it from the extension box.